Sleep Apnea & Breathing Problems Treatment

-With all these problems associated with sleep apnea, it’s important that you are aware of what symptoms to watch out for.
-Oftentimes, it’s a bed partner who will notice these first, as the partner with sleep apnea will be, as the name suggests, sleeping.
+With all these problems associated with this disorder, it’s important that you are aware of what symptoms to watch out for.
+Oftentimes, it’s a bed partner who will notice these first, as the partner will be, as the name suggests, sleeping.

 Some symptoms of sleep apnea include:

 - Bruxism, also called teeth grinding

 - Chronic and loud snoring, one of the most common and prevalent symptoms